 Home > How it Works > About

 You are able to choose from which company you purchase your electricity supply for your home or business.
 There are several options to consider when making your choice.
 The Maryland Public Service Commission (PSC) wants you to understand your choices when you are shopping for electricity supply.
 Whether your concern is getting the lowest price, a stable price over time, reducing your impact on the environment with green energy options, or finding other value-added services, the choice is yours.
+NEW: Important information about new retail supply rules for energy assistance recipients!

 You should always review and understand the terms and conditions of a retail electricity supplier’s contract prior to signing the agreement; it is a legally binding contract.
 Watch these videos on our YouTube channel to learn more about energy choice and how to handle interactions with supplier agents.
 In this video, consumer reporter Mallory Sofastaii, of WMAR-TV/ABC 2 has some great tips on what you should know before choosing an energy supplier.